-Table 4-1 lists typical maintenance guidelines and replacement schedules for the components of the CW610 lamphead.
+Table 4-1 lists typical maintenance guidelines and replacement schedules for the components of the CW410 lamphead.

-Recommended maintenance to the lamphead consists of changing bulbs and reflectors and cleaning or replacing filter material.
+Recommended lamphead maintenance consists of changing bulbs and reflectors and cleaning or replacing filter material.
 It is also recommended that reflectors be cleaned periodically.